 What to Expect

-All active projects that were previously approved under the Expedited or Full Board review category will gradually be moved under the new regulatory requirements.
-This transition will occur at the time of the project’s next amendment or renewal submission.
+All active Expedited or Full Board projects that were previously approved (on or before 01/20/19) will be transitioned to the new Revised Common Rule regulatory requirements at the time of the project’s next renewal submission.

-Note: Until this transition has occurred, existing active studies will need to continue operating under the old regulatory requirements.
+Until this transition has occurred, all existing active Expedited and Full Board studies are required to continue operating under the old regulatory requirements.